 Make no mistake, this is a large undertaking for all agencies involved, including SCG (us).
 There are permits, time restrictions, monies, lists to be created (current inventory) and paperwork trails that need to be created upon our importing of guitars, as well as the paperwork needed for Domestic guitar builders, who must provide paperwork in line with CITES regulations, aside from the Lacey Act regulations.
 This means more work for all involved, from the luthier to SCG as a dealer and potential Importer/Exporter of finished instruments.

 This new legislation, which has gone into effect as of January 2, 2017, encompasses all Rosewoods, not simply Brazilian Rosewood.
-Cocobolo, Madagascar, all CSA Rosewoods, East Indian Rosewoods, etc are part of the new legislation.
+Cocobolo, Madagascar, all CSA Rosewoods, African Blackwood (yes, its a Rosewood), East Indian Rosewoods, etc are part of the new legislation.
 As far as we know, bridges and headstocks made with any kind of Rosewood are under this mandate as well.
 Less expensive guitars, with Rosewood necks, are also affected.
 All stockpiles, guitars, from a luthier and dealer viewpoint, must have a catalog and declaration of ownership regarding the wood source or the guitar provenance.
 This includes guitars and wood stocks dated before 2017, and certainly anything dated 2017 or later, moving forward.

 Do we agree with the legislation and the burden upon luthiers and dealers?
 That’s neither here nor there.
 It must be done, and we are working it very hard.
 Failure is not an option in this regard.